 Community watersheds are designated areas that require special management practices to reduce the impacts of forest, range, and oil and gas activities on drinking water sources.

 Recreational Water Quality

-Water quality guidelines are developed for various parameters to protect water used for recreation.
+Water quality guidelines are benchmarks for water quality parameters to protect water used for recreation.

 Water Quality Guidelines for Irrigation

 Water quality guidelines are developed for water used for irrigating ready-to-eat crops.
 These types of crops include leafy greens, fruits or vegetables that may be eaten right off the field and/or fruits or vegetables which may not be adequately washed.